-The employment and layoff of tradespersons and apprentices shall be carried out on the following basis and sequence:
+The employment and layoff of tradespersons and apprentices, shall be carried out on the following basis and sequence:

-(i) The Employer agrees to hire and employ only members of the Canadian Union of Skilled Workers on work assigned to the Union in accordance with Section 4 (Work Assignment).
+The employer agrees to hire and employ only members of the Canadian Union of Skilled Workers on work assigned to the Union in accordance with Section 4 (Work Assignment).

-The Employer shall submit requests to the Union for certified tradespersons and apprentices as required (see attached Letter of Understanding No.4 on Work Request Process).
+The employer shall submit requests to the Union for certified tradespersons and apprentices as required (see attached Letter of Understanding No.3 on Work Request Procedure).
 All requests shall include a description of the work, the number of tradespersons and apprentices required and the prerequisite skills, training and qualifications that these individuals must hold.